Lesson Four: Stewardship Solutions

 Time: (20-30 minutes)

-AnalysisIn this task, students will be engaged in the higher order thinking skill of analysis and evaluation by evaluating outcomes, judging rancher choices, and recommending solutions.Choose one of the Cause and Effect Assessment pages to use as a whole group example.
-Display the example for all students to see.
+AnalysisIn this task, students will be engaged in the higher order thinking skill of analysis and evaluation by evaluating outcomes, judging rancher choices, and recommending solutions.Pass out the Cause and Effect Assessment pages to the students.
 Say: “Today, we’re going to examine the different causes and effects of challenges that ranchers face.”
-Read the cause aloud.
-Have the class decide if it is an example of good or bad stewardship.
-Have students discuss with a partner a possible effect for the cause.
-When finished, have pairs share out their effects.
-Record the different ones on the sheet.
+Have students fill out the effects for their causes.

 EvaluationIn this task, students will be engaged in the higher order thinking skill of analysis and evaluation by evaluating outcomes, judging rancher choices, and recommending solutions.

 - When students have finished listing the effects, collect the assessment pages.
 Bring the class back together and have them share the different effects they listed for each of the causes given.
 A way to add an extension to this activity would be to allow the students to develop their own causes with effects.

 - Say: “Now that we have listed the cause and effects of these challenges, let’s brainstorm some ways that we could potentially solve these problems.”
 Potential solutions are listed below: